FEBRUARY, MARCH & APRIL

 We have decided to celebrate our seven-year success with "$20 for ’20" special rates next year.
-It is an opportunity for us to give something back to people who have supported us over the years.
+It is an opportunity for us to give something back to everyone who has supported us over the years.

 For the year 2020, we are reducing the minimum contribution that you need to make to become an LLCC member from $25 to $20.
 Also for the year 2020, we are reducing the per-session cost of a course for members from $5 to $4.

 LLCC memberships are annual.
 They begin in January and end in December.
-December 2019 is the last month that you will be able to register for classes at a discount with the current password.
-You will need a new 2020 password to get a discount on courses that begin in January.
+You will need a new 2020 password to get a discount on courses that are being offered in 2020.
 We will email the new password to you once you become a 2020 member.

 A single tax deductible membership contribution of $20 or more makes you part of an exciting learning community and gives you a chance to take our courses at a substantial discount.
 Go to our Membership page for information about how to become a member.